E

 Some of what you’ll do in this position:

-• Provide trauma-informed and survivor-focused advocacy and crisis counseling to residents in the Family Housing Center and the Pathways Domestic Violence Shelter.
+• Provides trauma-informed and survivor-focused advocacy to residents in the Missoula Family Housing Center (MFHC)

-• Facilitate resolution with crises that may arise during the shift.
+• Facilitates resolution with crises that may arise during the shift.

-• Maintain confidential written client files as needed.
+• Maintains confidential written client files as needed.

-To be considered for this position, please send a resume, cover letter and references to pmurphy@ywcaofmissoula.org or by mail/ in person to 1800 S. 3rd St. W., Missoula, MT 59801, Attn: Patty Murphy.
-Job opening until filled.
+How to apply: To be considered for this position, please send a resume, cover letter and references to jcolton@ywcaofmissoula.org or acadiuex@ywcaofmissoula.org or by mail/ in person to 1800 S. 3rd St. W., Missoula, MT 59801, Attn: Jessica Colton or Amber Cadieux.
+Priority deadline for consideration is August 21, 2024.

 The ideal candidate: Is passionate about the mission of the YWCA and: